terrimporter/SSUdiatomClassifier/README.md

 This classifier is suitable for classifying diatom SSU sequences to genus or order rank depending on the level of confidence required in the taxonomic assignments.
 To classify a broader diversity of taxa, there is a Eukaryote 18S reference set available at https://github.com/terrimporter/18SClassifier .

+## How to cite

+If you use this SSU diatom reference set in a publication, please link to this page in your methods section and cite the diatom barcode database:

+Rimet, F., Chaumeil, P., Keck, F., Kermarrec, L., Vasselon, V., Kahlert, M., Franc, A., Bouchez, A. 2016.
+R-Syst::diatom: an open-access and curated barcode database for diatoms and fr3eshwater monitoring.
+Database: baw016.

+If you use this reference set with the RDP classifier please also cite:

+Wang et al. (2007) Naïve Bayesian classifier for rapid assignment of rRNA sequences into the new bacterial taxonomy.
+Applied and Environmental Microbiology, 73: 5261.

 # Releases

 ### SSU diatom v1.0